JagatheshwaranN/VisualTestAutomation/README.md

 mvn clean install
 ```
 ### 3. Configuration
+## Selenium
 Ensure that the Driver is accessible in your system, or configure it in your code.
+Update the base image paths in the ScreenshotUtility class to point to your image directories.
+## Playwright
+Ensure that the Playwright is accessible in your system, or configure it in your code.
 Update the base image paths in the ScreenshotUtility class to point to your image directories.

 ### 4. Running Tests